Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

 \section{Decision Models}

 In software architecture, decision models connect elements of the problem space with aspects of the solution space.
 The problem space encompasses both functional and non-functional requirements, while the solution space encompasses the design components \cite{lewis2016decision}.
 In this study, the problem space is defined through a collection of QAs for quantum software systems.
-The solution space comprises various architectural patterns and strategies for quantum software systems.
+The solution space comprises various architecture patterns and strategies for quantum software systems.
 These decision models were crafted for six critical areas of quantum software design: Communication, Decomposition, Data Processing, Fault Tolerance, Integration and Optimization, and Algorithm Implementation.
+It is important to note that some architecture patterns, such as the Decorator Design Pattern, appear in multiple decision models because they address different architectural concerns depending on the context.
+In the Fault Tolerance Decision Model, the Decorator Design Pattern is used to dynamically integrate error mitigation mechanisms into quantum algorithms to improve reliability, whereas in the Integration and Optimization Decision Model, it enables adding new functionalities to quantum operations without modifying their core structure.
+Therefore, the Decorator Design Pattern is not duplicated but represents various architectural usages across decision models.